Selling supplemental information: Analysis

 \subsubsection{Example}

-The following example shows that the data broker may not be able to extract the efficient surplus when there are more than two states.
-Consider the following payoff function represented by lower triangular matrix:
+The following example illustrates the case in which the data broker is not able to extract the efficient surplus from the decision maker.
+Consider the following payoff function represented by upper triangular matrix:

 Assume that $u_1 < u_2 < u_3$ and that the prior $\mu= (\mu_1,\mu_2,\mu_3)$ is such that the decision maker is indifferent between taking any action $a \in A$.
 That is

 Moreover, assume $\mu_i > 0$ for $i=1,2,3$.
 Consider two types for the decision maker i) fully uninformed, and ii) partially informed that owns a signal that only fully reveals when the state is $\omega_3$.